-The U.S. Department of Energy Solar Decathlon 2017 teams must develop and implement communications strategies to engage their local communities, provide free tours to visitors during the event in Denver, and make an impact across the world through their digital presence and media outreach.
+The U.S. Department of Energy Solar Decathlon 2017 teams were tasked with developing and implementing communications strategies to engage their local communities, providing free tours to visitors during the event in Denver, and making an impact across the world through their digital presence and media outreach.

-A jury of communications professionals will evaluate each team's communication strategies, materials, and efforts to educate, inform, and interest the public using the following criteria.
+A jury of communications professionals evaluated each team's communication strategies, materials, and efforts to educate, inform, and interest the public using the following criteria.

 - How well did the team’s communications materials and activities work together to convey a comprehensive, consistent, and integrated communications strategy?

 - How clearly defined are the team’s target audiences and communications goals?

 - How creative, original, and successful are the team’s communications strategies?

 - How well do the team’s communications strategies align with the team’s stated goals and objectives?